asyncapi/website/pages/blog/socketio-automatic-docs.md

 ```

 ### Get AsyncAPI specification
 Now we can get AsyncAPI specification by calling `socketio.asyncapi_doc.get_yaml()` function.
-Here how rendered specification looks like:
+Here is how rendered specification looks like:

 ![Figure 1:](/img/posts/socketio-automatic-docs/sio-asycnapi-pic1.webp)

 ### Validation and Error handling
 SIO-AsyncAPI will automatically validate incoming and outgoing messages.
-If message is not valid, it will raise one out of these 3 exceptions: `EmitValidationError`, `RequestValidationError` or `ResponseValidationError`.
+If a message is not valid, it will raise one of these 3 exceptions: `EmitValidationError`, `RequestValidationError` or `ResponseValidationError`.

 Flask-SocketIO has a decorator for default error handling `@socketio.on_error_default` that we can use.
 E.g.:
 ```python